Rashaad Coward: Atlanta Falcons

 On January 24, 2022, Coward signed a reserve/future contract with the Atlanta Falcons.
 On June 2, 2022, he was released by the Falcons.

 Arizona Cardinals

 On August 2, 2022, Coward signed with the Arizona Cardinals.
 He was waived on August 30, 2022 and signed to the practice squad the next day.
 He was placed on the practice squad/injured list on September 14, 2022.
 He was released on September 19.
 He was re-signed on November 2.
 He was promoted to the active roster on November 15.

 Houston Texans

 On August 8, 2023, Coward signed with the Houston Texans.
 He was released on August 29, 2023.

 Houston Roughnecks

 On December 8, 2023, Coward signed with the Houston Roughnecks of the XFL.
 The Roughnecks brand was transferred to the Houston Gamblers when the XFL and United States Football League merged to create the United Football League (UFL).

 San Antonio Brahmas

-On January 5, 2024, Coward was drafted by the San Antonio Brahmas during the 2024 UFL dispersal draft.
+On January 5, 2024, Coward was selected by the San Antonio Brahmas during the 2024 UFL dispersal draft.